 Vinland Saga

 Vinland Saga goes where almost no anime dares: the Viking age.
-It is set during the Dark Ages, in the power vacuum left after Rome’s collapse, when the Vikings ran riot across Europe.
-It starts as a revenge story and grows into something far deeper about violence and what comes after it.
+Set in the Dark Ages power vacuum after Rome’s collapse, it starts as a revenge story and grows into something far deeper about violence and what comes after it.
+It is one of the most acclaimed war anime of the modern era.

 Attack on Titan

-Attack on Titan is not your standard war anime.
-It folds horror and fantasy into the grim reality of war.
-The last of humanity huddles behind giant walls while monstrous Titans try to devour them.
-It captures the fear, desperation, and raw will to survive of any real battlefield.
+At number one, the phenomenon.
+Attack on Titan folds horror and fantasy into the grim reality of war, with the last of humanity huddled behind giant walls while monstrous Titans try to devour them.

 The Must-Watch War Anime From This List

 If 23 picks feels like a lot, start with these.
-These are the ones I would hand to anyone, anime fan or not:
+They are the ones I would hand to anyone, anime fan or not.

 - Grave of the Fireflies for the most emotionally devastating war story ever animated.